Configuring MAC ACLs

 Default Settings for MAC ACLs

-This table lists the default settings for MAC ACL parameters.
+Use this table to find the default settings for MAC ACL parameters.

 Parameters